awslabs/generative-ai-cdk-constructs/DESIGN_GUIDELINES.md

 ## Naming

-The name of a Generative AI CDK Construct is composed by concatenating the construct's purpose and the names of the individual services or resources configured by the construct.
+The name of an AWS Generative AI CDK Construct is composed by concatenating the construct's purpose and the names of the individual services or resources configured by the construct.
 When it is obvious what resource is being deployed by the service, use just the service name, such as SQS, SNS, DynamoDB, etc. When just the service name is ambiguous, append the specific resource type to the service name, such as SagemakerEndpoint (also do this for a different flavor of an already deployed service, such as DynamoDBStream).
 If you use a specific library, you can also add it to the name.

 For the construct file name, separate the all lower-case service names by dashes and preface the whole name with “aws-“.
 For Example: